 Just before Coronavirus paralysed the world in 2020 the Council started work on the site.
 This immediately had to be put on hold, partly because of the pandemic and partly because three large trees had to be removed and this couldn't be done during nesting season.
 The work has now started in earnest, with a scheduled completion date of 23rd August 2021.

 The fountain presented to the City of Hull by George Rowntree in memory of his wife Elizabeth Ann dates back to 1912.
 The inscription is topped with a relief portrait of the lady in bronze.

-The fountain has been removed during the building works but is being refurbished and will be returned once the aviary is complete.
+The fountain was removed during the building works but is being refurbished and is now being returned to the aviary.